Learn how to invite team members to access your Singular account and how to limit their access permissions to specific data or tools.

 For example, if you have UA managers in your team who are responsible for certain apps, you can give them access permissions only for data for those apps.

-You can give restricted users API access by giving them permissions to the API page (Settings > API).
+You can give restricted users API access by giving them permission to the API page (Developer Tools > API).
 Restricted users can only access the apps, metrics, etc. for which they have permissions.

 To remove a user, find them in the list and select the X button.